Dear readers of ADxS.org, please forgive the disruption.

 • Serotonin receptors

-• Does not alter levels of dopamine, norepinephrine, or serotonin
+• Does not change the level of dopamine, noradrenaline or serotonin

-Several double-blind, placebo-controlled trials in adult ADHD sufferers with metadoxine sustained release (1400 mg/day) found significant clinical improvement over placebo in patients with predominantly inattentive symptoms (ADHD-I) (only).657
+Several double-blind, placebo-controlled studies in adults with ADHD with metadoxine sustained-release (1400 mg/day) found a significant clinical improvement compared to placebo (only) in patients with predominantly inattentive symptoms (ADHD-I).657

-The drug did not pass a phase III trial.
-No significant improvement was found compared to placebo, although this may also have been due to above-average improvements under placebo.8 According to another source, the Phase III trial was terminated prematurely by the FDA due to safety concerns.9
+The drug did not pass a Phase III trial.
+No significant improvement was found compared to placebo, although this could also have been due to above-average improvements with placebo.8 According to another source, the Phase III trial was terminated prematurely by the FDA due to safety concerns.9

 Metadoxine could also be helpful in acute alcohol intoxication and in fragile X syndrome (FXS), which has symptoms that can be confused with ADHD.10

-Metadoxin enhanced in an FXS animal model (Fmr1 knockout mouse)
+Metadoxin improved in an FXS animal model (Fmr1 knockout mouse)

 • Learning behavior